bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 # Multi-Effect Guitar Pedal Software
 This directory includes all the source code for my Multi-Effect Guitar Pedal that runs on various hardware platforms.

-## Software Updates
-### November 2024

-1. New Effect Modules:
-     - Compressor
-     - Chromatic Tuner
-     - Looper
-     - Pitch Shifter (similar to digitech drop/ricochet)
-2. Fixes to tap tempo across several effects
-3. Quick-switch to tuner by press-and-hold bypass switch
-4. Allow effects to utilize alternate footswitch (looper, pitch shifter)
-5. Adjusts saving to require both footswitches to be held if the hw has 2 footswitches
-6. Updated to C++20, updated dependencies, added code formatting with clang-format
-7. Added a compile-time boolean flag if hardware only has 1 footswitch
-8. Adjusted bypass logic to try and mitigate double activations

-### February 2024
-Big update to the handling of Persistant Storage.
-Thank you @jaching!

-Updates include:

-1. Removed the hard limit the number of parameters stored per EffectModule.
-2. Ability to have multiple stored Presets for each EffectModule
-3. Reset All Presets button now located in the Preset Menu
-4. Changing Midi to call custom callback when a midi cc cannot be found.
-5. Added a NEW Multi tap delay Effect Module!
-6. The software is now configured to use the Boot Loader by default to allow for more memory usage.

 ## Getting Started
 Before you can use the software you'll need to do the following: